 The dress of Kurzeme reflects not only the traditions of Latvians and Livs (the indigenous peoples) but also of the neighbouring countries – Lithuania, Estonia and Poland.

 In the second part of 19th century, the dress of Kurzeme witnessed radical changes due to the introduction of bright chemical dyes.
 It began with bright stripes appearing in the north and east of Kurzeme and colourful red in the southwest.
 A characteristic feature for the bright monochrome skirts was the ornamented lower edge, sometimes made from a band of a different colour.
 There was a widespread tradition in some parts of Kurzeme for both men and women to wear bronze belts, while in the seaside districts, people adorned their clothes with small amber brooches and strings of beads made from pieces of amber.
-More than in the other regions of Latvia, the garments of Kurzeme contains industrially-produced textiles and clothing accessories like silk, velvet, brocade also glass and metal.
+More than in the other regions of Latvia, the garments of Kurzeme contains industrially-produced textiles and clothing accessories like silk, velvet, brocade and also glass and metal.
+In the southwest region, women wore large shawls fastened on the right shoulder rather than in front of the body.

-The Latgale region has the most international influences in its traditional dress [Estonian, Russian, Belarussian, Selonian (Sēlija) and Lithuanian].
+The Latgale region has the most international influences in its traditional dress [Belarussian, Estonian, Lithuanian Russian, and Selonian (Sēlija)].
 The skirts were usually white with a red-patterned lining on the lower edge.
 In the south, linen tunic shirts were of more traditional cut, sometimes with a very narrow red-decorated shoulder-piece.
 The skirt had vertical stripes of naturally dyed, but bright colours.
 The white woollen shawls of this area of Latvia can be distinguished by their size and their richly embroidered ornaments in dark blue, yellow, green and red.
+In the northern part of the region, the linen was woven with a twill pattern not seen elsewhere in Latvia.
+The shirts had distinctive woven patterns in red on the shoulders similar to the hem decorations on men’s shirts in Estonia and similar to the embroidered shoulder panels on Russian men’s shirts.
+Girls from the northern area of Largale made 10—15 shirts each when they married, decorated with these separate shoulder pieces.
+Although Latgale costumes used both belts and aprons, they were never worn together.
+The aprons were very long and wide, being made from two widths of cloth.
+Sometimes the seams were accented with decorative stitching or lace.

 Characteristic throughout Latgale was the intense use of linen in clothing, as garments such as shawls and skirts for summer festive dress were often made from this material.
 Latgale was the region where industrially-produced clothes were seldom used by peasants: all the garments were usually home-made.
 In Latgale, bast footwear from linden bark or tow cord was more popular than in other regions.